+codes could specify the percentage of the

+line.

-Access: Design codes may specify how buildings relate to the street in terms of access.
-It may be appropriate for vehicle access, servicing and secondary pedestrian access to be from the rear while the public or main entrance and 'address' is through the building line.
+access, servicing and secondary pedestrian access to be from the rear while the public or main entrance and 'address' is through the building line.

 Eyes on the Street: Successful streets are characterised by active edges and natural surveillance, so that the street space is overlooked from homes and businesses.